jhauberg/dledger/MANUAL.md

 @ [2020/11/06] $ 0.205   # as number of shares went up, dividend went down proportionally
 ```

-Recording a split using the split directive also has the effect of adjusting _past_ transactions accordingly, making comparison of past and future transactions more effective.
+Recording a split using the split directive also has the effect of adjusting _past_ transactions accordingly, making comparison of projections more effective.

 You can still run reports without adjusting past transactions using the `--without-adjustment` flag.

 ##### Split results in fractional shares

-Sometimes, a split can not be applied without resulting in a fractional, non-whole amount of shares.
+Sometimes a split can not be applied without resulting in a fractional, non-whole amount of shares.

-What typically happens in these cases is that the fractional part is redeemed as cash.
+What typically happens in these cases is that the fractional part is redeemed to you as a cash distribution\*.
 That's not _always_ the case, however.
 It depends on your broker and the issuing company.

 The split directive can account for both options (not counting any redemption), using either an upper- or lowercase `x`.